tsahara/r7rs/content/lex.md

 Identifiers have two uses within Scheme programs:

-- Any identifier can be used as a variable\index{variable}
- or as a syntactic keyword\index{syntactic keyword}
+- Any identifier can be used as a variable or as a syntactic keyword
 (see sections~\ref{variablesection} and~\ref{macrosection}).

 - When an identifier appears as a literal or within a literal